 The Energy Observer, the world’s first autonomous hydrogen-powered ship utilizes solar-powered energy and also produces its own hydrogen from seawater.

 The futuristic ship is being hailed as a model for energy networks with its zero greenhouse gas emissions or fine particles and is currently circumnavigating the globe.
 The tour is sponsored by Toyota, who is very strong on its commitment to renewable energy.

 Air Liquide as a partner has been reportedly involved for over 20 years in the development of hydrogen energy.
 The company is also supporting the scientific and technological project showcasing the role of hydrogen in the energy transition.
 The project was envisioned by Captain Victorien Erussard and the explorer, Jérôme Delafosse, who are sailing around the world lasting for six years from 2017 to 2022.
 And, the trip is inclusive of visiting 50 countries, with 101 ports of call.

 The Energy Observer whilst on this tour would test the onboard technologies under extreme conditions, a search of sustainable solutions, and also demonstrate to key audiences that the energy transition is possible.
 The catamaran is reportedly the French Ambassador for the 17 Sustainable Development Goals adopted by the United Nations.

-Furthermore, the 30.5 metres long by 12.80 metres wide catamaran would move to northern Europe in 2019 and reach Tokyo for the Olympic Games in 2020.
+Furthermore, the 30.5 meters long by 12.80 meters wide catamaran would move to northern Europe in 2019 and reach Tokyo for the Olympic Games in 2020.